gxc-international-innovation-challenge/AlpineAthletes-Team-21-/README.md

 ### Inspiration:

-We were inspired by the american football fantasy League, a popular game among football fans with about 59 Millionen users across the USA and Canada.
+We were inspired by the American football fantasy league, a popular game among football fans with about 59 million users across the USA and Canada.
 So we created a "winter sports fantasy league" for the German Ski Federation and the german ski-community.

 ![impact slide](https://user-images.githubusercontent.com/72896011/102115097-ea298600-3def-11eb-8294-9ab496105e69.jpg)